MTrab/landroid_cloud/README.md

 landroid_cloud.restart | Restart device baseboard OS
 landroid_cloud.edgecut | Start edgecut routine if supported by device

-You can simply add these to your Lovelace setup by adding an entity card or using [Barma-lej halandroid package](https://github.com/Barma-lej/halandroid)
+You can simply add these to your Lovelace setup by adding an entity card or using [Barma-lej Landroid card](https://github.com/Barma-lej/landroid-card)

 ### Translation